BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 | Enchanted Blades | 12" | 4+ |
 | Tremor | Self | 5+ |

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **Sorcerous Adept** `ACTIVE` - Each time Brorgir rolls one or more natural 6s when making a Casting Test, he will regain a single Will Point after resolving the effects of the Magical Power.
+- **Sorcerous Adept** `ACTIVE`

+Each time Brorgir rolls one or more natural 6s when making a Casting Test, he will regain a single Will Point after resolving the effects of the Magical Power.

-- **Easterling Halberd** `ACTIVE` - This weapon can be used as either a pike or two-handed weapon.
+- **Easterling Halberd** `ACTIVE`

+This weapon can be used as either a pike or two-handed weapon.

 </div>